WATCH: Cincinnati Zoo Puts Lions on Live Stream Amid Coronavirus

 The Cincinnati zoo has been live streaming its animals online for the public after it had to close its doors to the public for the COVID-19 pandemic.
 The zoo has put a different animal on a live stream every day this week, showing the public a hippo, a porcupine, an ocelot and a sloth.

 The live stream for John and Imani the lions will start at 3 p.m.
-Eastern today and will be available here and in this article when it goes live.
+Eastern today and will be available here and below:

 Many Different Animals, Including a Hippo and Sloth, Have Already Been Featured